IT Billing for FinOps explained

 Accelerates optimization decisions

+The goal is ensuring stakeholders understand how costs are allocated, priced, and influenced.
 IT billing allows organizations mature from showback to chargeback without rebuilding the cost model - only the governance changes.

 How IT billing connects FinOps and ITFM